What is it like when those closest to you are not there any longer?

 “You oughta have him get on Skype so we can have a three-way video call.”

-“That’s a good idea.
-Or we can do a three-way chat using WhatsApp.
+“Hey, that’s a good idea.
+Or we can do a three-way chat using Skype or WhatsApp.
 I’m supposed to call him tonight at eight o’clock, and I’ll ask him if he has Skype and WhatsApp.
 It’ll be too late to do a three-way tonight since that would be after eleven PM your time, and like all good girls you’ll be in bed asleep.”

 Kevin heard gagging sounds and then laughter until Eve started talking again.
 “How dare you!
 I am not a good girl, Kevin Young!
 And don’t you forget it!
 But you’re right about the sleeping part.
 How about tomorrow night?
 Seven o’clock my time?”